hey-network/mainchain/readme.md

 ### Dependencies

+Make sure the following npm modules are installed, by running `npm install`:
+- truffle (`v4.1.12`)
+- openzeppelin-solidity (`v2.0.0`)
+- web3 (`v1.0.0-beta.35`)

+Furthermore, we use the following modules during testing (installed simultaneously with above packages):
+- yaeti
+- typedarray-to-buffer
+- chai
+- chai-bignumber
+- pify

 ### Running tests

+No need to run `ganache-cli`, as we use the built-in `test` network from Truffle.
+Simply run `npm run test` or `npm t` to launch the full test suite.

 ## 💪 Open-source components
 The vast majority of Hey's mainchain contracts leverage existing, previously audited open-source contract libraries.
 This table recaps the exact version of each open-source component used in the contracts: